Thursday, 10 November 2011

 • Bare feet eternally muddy; rain-softened sandals sliding out from under them on any but perfectly level ground.

-• And perhaps the worst, being imprisoned in my little jungle clearing, because leaving it meant getting soaked in high grass or dense brush.
+• And perhaps the worst: being imprisoned in my little jungle clearing, because leaving it meant getting soaked in high grass or brush.
 (Remember: no drying things.)

 So what do you think?
-Does the idea have legs?
+Does my movie idea have legs?
 Frankly, I think I could kick Chow's butt.
-Commercially, that is.

 This is exactly what my ango was like.
 Except